canjohn1905/friend-finder/README.md

-# friend-finder
+# Friend-Finder

 ### About Friend Finder App

-We created a Friend Finder app using Node and Express servers.
+The idea was to create a Friend Finder app using Node and Express servers.
 The user enters the page that leads to a survey.
 When the user submits the survey, they are matched with a "friend" that has the closest match to their personality.
 It also adds the new user on the the friend list record which can be found on the botton __API Friends List__

+## How it works?

+On the home page you will click the `Go to Survey` button and it will take you our 10 question survey page and there you will answer 10 question with numbers from 1 being disagreed to 5 being highly agreed!
+After completing the surver you will click `submit` button and then your best match will pop up with an image.

+## Requirements
+* Input name
+* Input your  image url
+* Complete 10 question survey

 ## Getting Started

+Click the link to start the survey **https://find-me-friend.herokuapp.com/**

 ## Technologies Used